bluesky-social/bsky-docs/blog/2025-11-19-contact-import-rfc.md

 We resist API-level enumeration, while *also* mitigating the consequences of a full database compromise, all while keeping the system (and its deployment) simple.
 Deployments of this design could be additionally hardened through use of trusted computing environments, but this is out of scope for our initial plans.

 As stated in the introduction, we offer this writeup with the hope of receiving any critiques that might highlight issues with the construction.
-If you have any concerns to share, please provide them here \[link\].
+If you have any concerns to share, please provide them [here](https://github.com/bluesky-social/atproto/discussions/4356).